fdazen/fda-documentation/operation_reports.md

 ##**Guest List**

 This report displays a list of all guests who have arrived, departed or currently staying at your property for the selected date range.
 All guest information is listed here, from their phone details and email address to their email address.
 You can also have the report showing secondary guests, who will appear next to the primary guests.
+The primary guest appears in blod.
 This report is useful to gather information about your guests which can be used for marketing purposes.

 - In the report list, click on the blue link _Guest List_: